barakedry/object-editor/README.md

 or just download it as a zip and embed the files in your project

-## include the module your angular application
+## Inject to your angular application
 ```javascript
 angular.module('my-app', ['objectEditor']);
 ```

-## use inside a view or template
+## Use inside a view or template
 ```html
 <object-editor object='someObjectInYourScope'></object-editor>
 ```